Investigation into a complaint about a meeting held by council for the Township of Tehkummah on December 22, 2017

 Other procedural matters, specifically:

-32 In conducting an analysis of closed meeting cases, my Office has considered decisions of the Office of the Information and Privacy Commissioner (the “IPC”), Amberley Gavel/Local Area Services and other persons or groups performing the function of a closed meeting investigator.
+32 In conducting an analysis of closed meeting cases, my Office has considered decisions of the Office of the Information and Privacy Commissioner (the “IPC”), Amberley Gavel/Local Authority Services and other persons or groups performing the function of a closed meeting investigator.
 Although not binding on my Office, these cases can be informative.

 Closed meeting exceptions